How to Downsize Your Home Without Losing Peace of Mind

 Next Steps: About Otterbein SeniorLife Communities

 You’ve got the facts, know about your living options, and are ready to look for a community that’s right for you.
-Otterbein’s six SeniorLife Community locations offer a wealth of amenities, including:
+Otterbein’s eight SeniorLife Community locations offer a wealth of amenities, including:

 - Home options ranging from apartments to cottages to townhomes to fit your lifestyle and budget.